 Africa ClimAccelerator Start-Up Spotlight: Electrotaxi

 With no comprehensive subway system, the constant breakdown of public buses and an underfunded commuter rail, South Africa struggles with a public transportation.
-It’s the reason why 69 per cent of households opt for minibus taxis, a network of tens of thousands of vehicles that covers the entire Gauteng city region.
+It’s the reason why 69 per cent of households opt for minibus taxis that make up a network of tens of thousands of vehicles serving the entire Gauteng city region.

 While the industry offers a flexible and affordable transport solution for millions of commuters across the country, multi-passenger minibuses have been plague with a violent past and use 2 to 3 billion litres of fuel per year, significantly contributing to air pollution.

-South African start-up Electrotaxi seeks to improve the inefficient, unsafe and polluting minibus taxi network first in the country and then expand into the rest of the African continent.
+South African start-up Electrotaxi seeks to improve the inefficient, unsafe and polluting minibus taxi network – first in the country and then into the rest of the African continent.

 “Our goal is to retail and lease electric minibuses to taxi operators, which will be solar-powered, have the capacity for high-speed charging and provide battery swapping stations,” said Ewan Bloomfield, the company’s co-founder and business director who is joined by Technical Director Dr, Sam Duby and Finance Director Kumbirai Makanza.